antonsten/antonstengatsby/content/blog/2018-08-13-back-to-work.md

 title: 'Back to Work!'
 date: 2018-08-13T04:39:07+00:00
 author: Anton Sten
-permalink: /back-to-work/
+slug: /back-to-work/
-image: '/images/blog/book.png'
+image: '/images/book.png'
-topImage: '/images/blog/book.png'
+topImage: '/images/book.png'
 description: I learn more about UX from books NOT about UX.
 Check out what was on my reading list this summer.
 ---